Language

 Opens in fullscreen for accurate testing

-Switch to Grid mode to systematically check for dead zones
+Switch to Draw mode to test tracking smoothness and check for ghost touch

-Test with multiple fingers to verify multi-touch support
+Use multiple fingers at once and watch Max Points to verify multi-touch

-All testing is done locally - no data sent anywhere
+Everything runs locally - no data is sent anywhere

 Want to learn more?
 Read documentation →